Capital One: Television advertisements

-Beginning in 2010, Alec Baldwin appeared in a television campaign for Capital One as their spokesperson.
+Between 2010 and 2013, Alec Baldwin was the spokesperson for Capital One's television ad campaigns.
 Following his 2013 confrontation with a videographer reported by TMZ, his contract was not renewed, and he was succeeded in the campaign by Jennifer Garner.

-In 2012 Capital One released an advert featuring British power metal band DragonForce.
+In 2012, Capital One released an advert featuring British power metal band DragonForce.
 The advert showed Herman Li and Sam Totman playing guitar on an asteroid while using Capital One's mobile app.